Close

 Local assemblies build networks of people and organisations working on culture and climate change from the same region so they can learn together, share knowledge and information, and collaborate.

-The first local assemblies took place across Scotland in November 2022 and since then the programme has continued and developed.
-Co-hosted in person by leading cultural organisations, each local assembly is designed for its specific location.
+The first seven local assemblies took place across Scotland in November and December 2022.
+Since then the programme has continued and evolved so that by June 2025 we’d held 23 SPRINGBOARD local assemblies with more planned through 2025-26.
+Co-hosted in person by leading cultural, civil and/or environmental organisations, each local assembly is designed for its specific location.

 All events are accessible and are open to anyone interested in how culture and climate can work together, whether from organisations or as individuals working or volunteering in the arts, creative and screen industries, heritage, museums and libraries, and climate change/sustainability.